Directed Information Graphs: Background

-Conceptually, mutual information and directed information are related.
+Mutual information and directed information are related.
 However, while mutual information quantifies statistical correlation (in the colloquial sense of statistical interdependence), directed information quantifies statistical \emph{causation}.
 We later justify this statement showing that directed information is a general formulation of Granger causality.
-Note that $\I(\bX;\bY)=\I(\bY;\bX)$, but $\I(\bX \to \bY) \neq \I(\bY \to \bX)$ in general.
-As a consequence of Lemma~\ref{lemma:iffKLdivergenceZero} and \eqref{eqn:defn:ccDirectedInformation}, we have: \begin{corollary} $\I(\bX \to \bY \| \allWI) = 0$ if and only if $\bY$ is causally independent of $\bX$ causally conditioned on $\allWI$:
+Note that $\I(\X_j;\X_i)=\I(\X_i;\X_j)$, but $\I(\X_j \to \X_i) \neq \I(\X_i \to \X_j)$ in general.